-Just as with everything else on the island of St. Barth, its French roots and influences can be felt throughout.
+Just as with everything else on the island, the restaurants in St. Barth display its French roots and influences throughout.
 While the majority of restaurants on the island serve predominantly French and Mediterranean cuisine, newcomers to the restaurant scene here have infused the culinary scenery with more diversity.
-Overall, you can expect to see mainly French, Creole, West Indian, Italian, and Asian accents on most menus, yet each of these five fantastic restaurants creates its own unique twist on the aforementioned cuisines using the best ingredients from local waters and overseas.
+Overall, you can expect to see mainly French, Creole, West Indian, Italian and Asian accents on most menus, yet each of these five fantastic restaurants in St. Barth creates its own unique twist on the aforementioned cuisines using the best ingredients from local waters and overseas.
 Yellowfin tuna, mahi-mahi, red snapper, and wahoo caught by local fishermen are featured nearly everywhere.
 The most prime cuts of meat from Black Angus, Wagyu beef, and tender veal will satisfy meat lovers and wine connoisseurs aren’t left behind either.

 La Case de L’Isle

 Locally-inspired French cuisine and a wine list with over 150 bottles to choose from – we’re already intrigued.
 La Case de L’Isle is one of the most sought-after dining spots on the island, thus we recommend booking well in advance if you want to dine in this beautiful al-fresco restaurant with unmatched waterfront views making this perfect for romantic dinners.
 Beautiful views and service are instantly pleasing, and then there’s the food – tender Moroccan-style lamb, Asian-inspired steamed fish, cold soups and salads after a long day in the sun are all a welcome treat.